somawanshi24/Mental-Health-Chatbot/README.md

 ## 🖥️ Demo
 ![Screenshot](images/demo-chatbot.png)
-_This is a mock screenshot—you can add a real one from your chatbot UI or console._
+_Add a real one from your chatbot UI or console._

 ## 🌟 Key Features
 - Rule-based emotional tone analyzer